aria-ml/dataeval/CONTRIBUTING.md

     - `tag release candidate`: adds the `last-known-good` tag to the build on successful run of tests
 - TODO: At some cadence TBD, a scheduled pipeline will run against `last-known-good` tag
   - Run additional jobs: `create release branch`
-- TODO: Hotfixes branch from `main` and merged directly back in to `main`
+- TODO: Hotfixes branch from the relevant `releases/vX.X.X` and are merged back in
-  - The commit for the hotfix will then be cherry-picked in to `develop`
+  - The commit for the hotfix will then be cherry-picked in to `main`
 - New branches in the `releases/vX.X.X` path will trigger baseline and additionally
   - Run additional jobs: `changelog`, `publish`, `tag`
-  - `changelog`: updates the changelog in develop with new features and cherry picks change into main
+  - TODO: `changelog`: updates the changelog in `main` with new features and cherry picks change into `releases/vX.X.X`
   - `publish`: packages DAML and publishes to JATIC Gitlab internal repository
   - `tag`: adds an annotated tag with version number for the change